jtpio/jtpio.github.io/_drafts/2015-09-26-how-to-multiplayer-game-jam.md

 The key point in a game jam is to save as much time as possible. **Knowing the tech and the tools is crucial** to not waste time on technical details.

 - More generally and as a prerequisite, make sure to use a familiar **game engine**.
 For 2D web based games, my preference goes to [Phaser](//phaser.io).
-- If you want to take the opportunity of the game jam to learn a new engine, take some days a few days before to at least grasp the cover the basics.
+- If you want to take the opportunity of the game jam to learn a new engine, spend some days before to at least cover the basics.
 - Use a **networking framework** to cover the communication layer.
 Refer to the [next section](#what-to-use) for suggestions.
 You can also make your own tech before and bring it in your tool box.
 - Implement a minimal prototype.
 Start with the networking part, especially important if the multiplayer aspect is at the core of the gameplay.
 - Iterate and always keep the game playable.
 Use a version control system to be able to revert changes in case something goes wrong.